JoeRoybal/PokeDisplay/README.md

 set FLASK_APP=main
 python .\main.py
 ```
-Open prefered browser and in search bar enter ```sh 127.0.0.1:5000``` which is the standard flask port.
+Open prefered browser and in search bar enter ```127.0.0.1:5000``` which is the standard flask port.
 This can be changed if you would like.
 Google it.
 _For more examples, please refer to the [Documentation](https://example.com)_